-To recap: The king is stark raving bonkers, The Americans have won their independance and we’re somewhere in the depths of the late 1700’s… Only just over two hundred years of British History to go then… Oh and we’re going to war with the French again!
+To recap: The king is stark raving bonkers, The Americans have won their independance and we’re somewhere in the depths of the late 1700’s… Only just over two hundred years of British history to go then… We’re going to war with the French again!

 #26: Amazing Grace

-Review: This film is about William Wilberforce and his attempts to abolish the Slave Trade.
+Review: This film is about William Wilberforce and his attempts to abolish the slave trade.
 All well and good.
-It’s a subject that a lot of people feel very strongly about so you would expect them to at least try and create something that was at least do the subject justice.
-Well they haven’t.
-As a matter of fact they’ve butchered it.
+It’s a subject that a lot of people feel very strongly about, so you would expect them to at least try and create something that would at least do the subject justice.
+Well, they haven’t.
+As a matter of fact, they’ve butchered it.
 They have spectacularly butchered it in a way that only film makers can.

 Let’s start with the good points.
 I like the way the characters age.
 By the end of the film they all look visibly older than they do at the start, which is nice as it adds a strong sense of realism to proceedings.
 And there is, at least, some attention to the facts here and there and it isn’t, strictly speaking, wholly inaccurate.
-The plot as a whole is based on the facts of the abolition movement as a whole and events play out pretty much as happened…
+The plot, in general, is based on the facts of the abolition movement as a whole and events play out pretty much as happened..

-And that i’m afraid is where the good points end.
-It has it’s moments and it has some style… but my god is it boring.
-Here we have a remarkably interesting sequence of events in British History and they make it so dull.
-Theres no life in it and the characters, particularly the lesser ones, just fall flat and don’t jump out at you in any memorable or spectacular way.
-Whilst the three big political players of the film, Wilberforce, Pitt and Fox are reasonable portrayals i still feel they have been woefully miscast.
-Benedict Cumberbatch is fine as Pitt and he gets the manerisms down to a fine art, but he just doesn’t feel right.
-That rock at the foot of Mount Snowdon feels more like the real William Pitt than he does. (http://en.wikipedia.org/wiki/Pitt%27s_Head) And as for Gambon as Fox… well it’s the same problem.
-He’s too cheery and let us not forget that Fox was only in his early forties at the beggining of the film and he only died at 57… i have nothing against Gambon but he’s just not right for Fox.
+That, I’m afraid, is where the good points end.
+It has it’s moments and it has some style, but my God, is it boring.
+Here we have an interesting sequence of events in British history and yet they make it so dull.
+There’s no life in it and the characters, particularly the lesser ones, just fall flat and don’t jump out at you in any memorable or spectacular way.
+Whilst the three big political players of the film, Wilberforce, Pitt and Fox are reasonable portrayals, I still feel they have been woefully miscast.
+Benedict Cumberbatch is fine as Pitt and he gets the manerisms down to a fine art, but he still just doesn’t feel right.
+That rock at the foot of Mount Snowdon feels more like the real William Pitt than he does.
+And as for Gambon as Fox… It’s the same problem.
+He’s too cheery and we also mustn’t forget that Fox was only in his early forties at the beginning of the film and he only died at fifty seven… I have nothing against Gambon, but he’s just not right for Fox.
 And then theres Ioan Gruffudd as Wilberforce.
 Is it me or weren’t they even trying to be accurate and just went for whoever they thought would look nicest on screen?
 He just doesn’t scream WILLIAM WILBERFORCE at you.
-Good actors as they all are, they’ve been horribly, horribly miscast in this.
+Good actors as they all are, they’ve all been horribly, horribly miscast in this.

 And they’ve fudged things on the accuracy front as well.
-They present Wilberforce’s laudnum taking as some sort of cocaine habbit.
+Despite taking the main point, the details are hashed.
+They present Wilberforce’s laudanum taking as some sort of cocaine habbit.
 What?
-EVERYONE was taking laudnum at this point… and many of them were far more addicted than Wilberforce.
-A 58 year old Charles Fox is present at the passing of the Abolition Bill (Go back a paragraph if you don’t understand why that’s bad!)
-Wilberforce is painted erroneously as some christ like figure, The future William IV sits in the house of commons… need i go on?
+EVERYONE was taking laudanum at this point and many of them were far more addicted than Wilberforce.
+A fifty eight year old Charles Fox is present at the passing of the Abolition Bill (Go back a paragraph if you don’t understand why that’s bad!)
+Wilberforce is painted erroneously as some Christ-like figure, the future William IV sits in the House of Commons… Need i go on?

 And then there’s the jumping around it does.
-Rather than telling everyhting in a sensible linear fashion they jump around between dates for half the film which makes everything rather a bit of a headache, which is a real shame.
+Rather than telling everything in a sensible, linear fashion they jump around between dates for half the film, which makes everything rather a bit of a headache.

 This is one film that could have been something.
 I’m afraid it isn’t.